FelixTellmann/use-color-theme/example/README.md

 1. It looks for the `localStorage` with the key `colorTheme`
-2. Then it looks for the `prefers-color-scheme` CSS media query, to check whether its set to dark, which translates to the user loading the website having a system using dark mode.
+2. Then it looks for the `prefers-color-scheme` CSS media query, to check whether its set to dark, which translates to the user loading the website having a system using color theme.
-   * If there's no mode set in localStorage but the user's system uses dark mode, we add a class `dark-theme` to the body of the main document.
+   * If there's no mode set in localStorage but the user's system uses color theme, we add a class `dark-theme` to the body of the main document.
    * If there's nothing set in localStorage we don't do anything, which will end up loading the default theme of our Site.